Microsoft (MSFT)

 However, this dynamic is not new.
 A good way to have a more differentiated view on Microsoft’s profitability is through its operating margin, a metric that represents how much revenue is left after accounting for all operating expenses – everything from hiring engineers and IT infrastructure to selling, product development, and administrative overhead.

 Microsoft has been a well-oiled machine over the last five years.
-It demonstrated elite profitability for a software business, boasting an average operating margin of 43%.
+It demonstrated elite profitability for a software business, boasting an average operating of 44.1%.
 This was one of the best results across all public companies because every one of its segments sells high-margin software (unlike its big tech peers Amazon and Apple, which partly depend on sales of lower-margin physical products).

-Analyzing the trend in its profitability, Microsoft’s operating margin rose by 5.1 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Microsoft’s operating rose by 4.1 percentage points over the last five years, as its sales growth gave it operating leverage.
 If its customer base embraces its AI offerings, this figure could rise again as incremental software sold to existing buyers flows nicely into the bottom line.

 10. Earnings Per Share